Food & Travel Writing & Photography

 Where are the courses held?

-Weekend courses are held between two unique and special locations: A G Hendy & Co Home Store’s kitchen at 36 High Street, our Georgian shop and restaurant set over three floors; and at our Tudor house at 135 All Saints Street.
-It’s an easy three-minute walk between the two.
+Courses are held between two unique and special locations: A G Hendy & Co Home Store’s kitchen at 36 High Street, our Georgian shop and restaurant set over three floors; and in Shoreditch London.

 What should I bring?